Ipouyall/Omega-Regular-Stoch-Cert/Documents/Instruction.md

 make smoke-test
 ```

-This should take less than a minute to run on a standard machine.
+> This should take less than a minute to run on a standard machine.
+There is a timeout of 300 seconds for each benchmark, which should not be hit on a standard machine.

-### 3.2 Full Benchmarking
+### 3.2.
+Full Benchmarking

 To reproduce all experiments from the paper: